bbc/audio-orchestration/Readme.md

 # License

 The majority of our components (`template`, `core`, and `bbcat-js`) are licensed under the GPLv3 license.
-The `cloud-sync-client` is licensed under an Apache 2.0 license.
+The `cloud-sync-client` is licensed under the Apache 2.0 license.
 See the LICENSE file in each package directory for the specific licensing terms and copyright information.

 If you are modifying the software to create your experience you may have to make your source code modifications available under the terms of the GPL license.